How to Choose the Best Magnesium Supplement for You

 Foot Soak Recipe:

 - Get out a container that is big enough to place your feet into.
 (You can use a large bowl or dishpan.
 I use a plastic dishpan that I purchased for foot soaks.
-Don't use with a foot spa unless it can handle the magnesium salts or flakes.)
+Don't use a foot spa for this purpose unless it can handle the magnesium salts or flakes.)

 - Put a couple of inches of warm water in the container so that your feet will be covered up to about your ankles.
 (The water doesn't have to be hot-hot.
 Make it hot enough so that it won't be annoying as it cools off, but not so hot that it is uncomfortable.)